EmmanuelOwusu/-Resnet-Model/README.md

 # -Resnet-Model
-This is a basic Resnet Model presented to the Computer Vision Group in AMMI-Ghana.
+This is a basic Resnet Model using the CFAR 10 data set,  presented to the Computer Vision Group.